NUSLiang/NUSLiang.github.io/_pages/about.md

 ---
 Welcome to Ziliang's Intelligent Open networks (ZION) of materials science research!

-Currently a postdoctoral fellow working at Ford-Northwestern Alliance with Prof. Chris Wolverton.
+Currently a postdoctoral fellow working at Ford-Northwestern Alliance with Prof. [Chris Wolverton](https://sites.google.com/site/wolvertonresearchgroup/).

 Ph.D. obtained from National University of Singapore under supervision of Asst.
-Prof. Pieremanuele Canepa.
+Prof. <a href="https://caneparesearch.org" target="_blank">Pieremanuele Canepa</a>.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.